Top Tip #6 - Understand academic offences - and how to avoid them.

 Does an SB grade mean I have to leave uni?

-After your investigative interview, the ACO will make a decision to either uphold or not uphold the suspected breach.
 If your suspected breach is not upheld, no further action is taken and your work is marked as usual.
 If your suspected breach is upheld there are 3 possible outcomes:

 If it is your first assessment offence your work will still be marked but with all the material deemed to have breached the academic regulations will not be considered for marking.
 A formal caution will be logged on your student record but this will not appear on your transcript of results.